amitchavan-sudo/terrform-fathershop/README.md

 step3:  configure the aws and terraform

-step4: make structure
+step4:
-make stracuture for the  terraform
+make stracuture for the  terraform use ,module for resue of scripts

 tep4:write atll the scripts for terraform to make in infa. on aws